touchHLE/touchHLE/CONTRIBUTING.md

 [BUILDING.md](BUILDING.md) and [DEBUGGING.md](DEBUGGING.md) might be helpful while you're working on a contribution.

-Please run `cargo fmt` and `cargo clippy` on your changes before committing.
+Please run `cargo fmt`, `cargo clippy` and `cargo test` on your changes before committing.
 For the handful of C and C++ files, please use `clang-format -i` to format them.

 If you're going to open a pull request with non-trivial changes, please talk to us first so we can figure out if we're likely to accept them.
 It would be a shame if your effort had to be wasted.